 Bystander Intervention Training-The Center for Student Wellness offers Bystander Intervention Training to empower students to learn to safely intervene in and prevent potentially harmful situations.
-It is designed to mobilize students, raise awareness, and provide skills to recognize, intervene, prevent and/or stop inappropriate comments, actions and behaviors - with an emphasis on stopping interpersonal violence, rape, and sexual assault.
-It provides information on campus sexual misconduct and education on broad approaches to Bystander Intervention as well applied skill development and practice related to a wide range of intervention scenarios.
+It is designed to mobilize students, raise awareness, and provide skills to recognize, intervene, prevent and/or stop inappropriate comments, actions and behaviors.
+This skills-based training teaches students how to intervene safely and effectively in a wide range of intervention scenarios including high-risk alcohol use, emotional distress, interpersonal violence, microaggressions and more.